-My name is Rainie Owen and I am the weaver behind The Unusual Pear, a crafty little home-run business located in Newcastle, Australia.
+My name is Rainie Owen and I am the fibre artist and designer behind The Unusual Pear.

 My little home studio is located in Newcastle, Australia, my beloved hometown where I live with my husband Beynon and two young kids, Poppy and Louis.

 I was struck with the weaving bug back 2014 when I was pregnant with my daughter Poppy.
 The therapeutic nature of weaving was a much needed creative outlet for me during my last weeks of pregnancy and soon flourished into a wonderful daily ritual.
 After a few short months, my inventive nature and newfound passion for this beautiful craft led me in the direction of creating my own weaving supplies which have been incredibly popular among both beginner and experienced weavers.

 I began selling on Etsy (which I am still a part of, with over 7000 sales and over 1700 5 star reviews) and regularly attending local markets and events.
 These days, with two young kids in tow, my main focus is on this website and small, pop up events and my ever popular weaving workshops.

 I’m incredibly proud and grateful to have been featured in some truly inspiring magazines, blogs and publications including..
 Frankie Magazine, The Etsy Blog, Koel Magazine, Mollie Makes, Extra Curricular, Better Homes and Gardens, "DIY Woven Art" by Rachel Denbow

 In 2016, I was invited to be the Guest Artist at The Stitches and Craft Show in Newcastle, Sydney, Brisbane and Adelaide and was even asked to chat about all things weaving on ABC radio, Brisbane.

 Another great achievement in 2016 was teaching my first international weaving workshop in New Jersey USA.